Suiname/wireframe/README.md

-# wireframe
+# Mario Maker Database

-This is a website meant to review, share, and explain Mario Maker levels.
+This is a website meant to provide a platform to collect, review, and share Mario Maker levels.

 ![Mario Maker](screen.png)